prismskylabs/prism-api-examples/v2/python/all-sites-entry-count/README.md

 ```
 $ export PRISM_API_KEY='your-api-key-here'
-$ ./retrieve-counts.py --hour 2016-03-15T18 -a 471
+$ ./retrieve-counts.py --hour 2016-03-15T18 -a 471 -e UK

 For the hour starting at 2016-03-15T18:00:00, here are the entry counts
-within business hours for all sites in account #471.
-Note that a
+within business hours for sites with external_id 'UK' in account #471.
-value of 'null' indicates the hour is completely outside of business
+Note that a value of 'null' indicates the hour is completely outside
-hours for that site.
+of business hours for that site.

 [
     {